Amy Saul Mollengarden Partner

 Amy’s previous judicial clerkship provides her with a unique perspective and deep understanding of how the court system works.

 Outside of the office, Amy is a long-time supporter and active member of the Jewish community, supporting the Jewish Federation of Greater Atlanta and other local organizations.
-In addition, she is a member of the Atlanta Volunteer Lawyers Foundation Leadership Council and Co-Chair of the Young Lawyers Division of the State Bar of Georgia Family Law Committee.
+In addition, she is a member of the Atlanta Volunteer Lawyers Foundation Leadership Council and former Co-Chair of the Young Lawyers Division of the State Bar of Georgia Family Law Committee.
 In her free time, Amy enjoys spending time with her family and friends, playing tennis, cooking and traveling.